image-rs/image/README.md

 use image::{GenericImage, ImageBuffer};

-// Construct a new ImageBuffer with the specified width and height. let img = ImageBuffer::new(512, 512);
+// Construct a new RGB ImageBuffer with the specified width and height. let img :  image::RgbImage = ImageBuffer::new(512, 512);

 // Construct a new by repeated calls to the supplied closure. let img = ImageBuffer::from_fn(512, 512, |x, y| {